-Just like Firefox has different editions for its browser, so does Google Chrome.
+Just like Firefox has different editions for its browser, so do Google Chrome and Microsoft Edge – since they are both based on Chromium.
 Google offers Chrome Stable, Beta, Dev, and Canary channels or versions.
 Being the most popular browser on almost any platform, it only makes sense for Google to make it even better with support from Developers, Tech Enthusiasts, and those who can contribute externally.

-For every software that is offered openly in different BUILDs, has an update cycle.
-The most unstable build gets update every day to the most stable build which is only rolled out every six weeks roughly.
-These builds are available for all the platforms on which Chrome works including Windows, Android, and Linux.
+For every software that is offered openly in different BUILDs has an update cycle.
+The most unstable build gets updated every day to the most stable build, which is only rolled out every six weeks roughly.
+These builds are available for all the platforms on which Edge or Chrome works, including Windows, Android, and Linux.

 Living on the edge

-This build is like baked out of the oven, but works.
-The updates are released daily and are available to test by end users.
-You can always send feedback, and the Canary build does collect data which is sent back to Google Servers.
+This build is baked out of the oven but works.
+The updates are released daily and are available to test by end-users.
+You can always send feedback, and the Canary build does collect data that is sent back to Google Servers.

-This is the right build if you want to see the new features coming to Chrome.
+This is the right build if you want to see the new features coming to Edge or Chrome.
 This version is updated once or twice weekly.
-While its close to the stable version, it still has a lot of bugs that need to go through testing.
-So if you are ok with a bit of bug, but want to what is coming easily, this is the build to use.
+While it is close to the stable version, it still has a lot of bugs that need to go through testing.
+So if you are ok with bugs, but want what is coming easily, this is the build to use.

-This is a stable version of Dev channel and comes with least amount of bug.
+This is a stable version of the Dev channel and comes with the least amount of bugs.
 This is also the public BETA version before the final build.
-A lot can be fixed when Google gets a lot of feedback from real-world usage.t’s updated every week roughly, with major updates coming every six weeks.
+A lot can be fixed when Google gets a lot of feedback from real-world usage, and it’s updated every week roughly, with major updates coming every six weeks.

-Depending on how much risk you can take, and enthusiasm you have to try the builds of Chrome, pick one for yourself.
-However always have stable build on your computer, so you never get stuck for your primary work.
-Follow this link on chromium.org to download them.
+Depending on how much risk you can take and the enthusiasm you have to try the builds of Edge or Chrome, pick one for yourself.
+However, always have a stable build on your computer, so you never get stuck for your primary work.
+Follow this link on chromium.org or on microsoftedgeinsider.com to download them.